liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         </declare-styleable>
     </resources>

-Your Screenlet class must extend `BaseListScreenlet` with your model entity and Interactor implementation as type parameters.
+Your Screenlet class must extend `BaseListScreenlet` with your model class and Interactor implementation as type parameters.
 You must also create variables for each of the XML attributes you just defined.
 For constructors, you can leverage the superclass constructors.
-For example, here is the first part of `BookmarkListScreenlet`, the Screenlet class of Bookmark List Screenlet:
+For example, here's the first part of `BookmarkListScreenlet`, the Screenlet class of Bookmark List Screenlet:

     public class BookmarkListScreenlet